 Identify your business goals

-To develop your marketing strategy, identify your overarching business goals, so that you can then define a set of marketing goals to support them.
+Align your marketing strategy to the business goals outlined in your business plan; you can then define a set of marketing goals to support them.
 Your business goals might include:

 - increasing awareness of your products and services